flax-lang/flax/README.md

-#### Building the corescript compiler ####
+#### Building the Flax compiler ####

 - You will need clang++ (in your $PATH), because only it is capable of compiling LLVM bitcode to object code.
 - You must modify the 'projDir' variable in the top-level build.capri script.
 - This is due to a limitation of the Capri system, it will be fixed soon according to its developer.
-- Screw makefiles. corescript is currently using a third-party build system.
+- Screw makefiles.
+Flax is currently using a third-party build system.
 - Binaries and sources are available here: http://91.206.143.88/capri/releases/
 - Documentation for the Capri script is available here: http://forum.osdev.org/viewtopic.php?f=2&t=28568&start=0
 - Ensure that the 'capri' executable is on your path (or just provide the absolute path to your shell)
 - Run 'capri' in the top-level directory.
-- Find the 'corec' executable in 'build/sysroot/usr/bin'
+- Find the 'flaxc' executable in 'build/sysroot/usr/bin'
 - Additionally, default libraries will be built from 'build/sysroot/lib' and the shared library files (.dylib or .so) placed in 'build/sysroot/usr/lib'